rdematteo/portfolio/README.md

 *About me page.*
 <p>I had a few options with design of page.
 Either a full picture or crop the picture and paste across top and down one side.
 Nav Bar in side pic.
-I decided on the later design.
+I decided on the later design.</p>
-I structured the content in with 2 row.
-Top row has two columns - one with title of page and the other with my photo.
-The bottom row has same width as top row and contains text.
-This is illustrated below.</p>

 ![about me](https://github.com/rdematteo/portfolio/blob/master/pics-README/about_me_div_colors.png)